bconway1906/Deploy-Static-Website-AWS/README.md

 ## Project Overview

-In this DevOps project, I hosted an HTML website on AWS, specifically on a single EC2 instance within the default VPC.
-The following steps outline the process I followed, along with the associated scripts and resources.
+In this project, I hosted an HTML website on AWS, specifically on a single EC2 instance within the default VPC.
+The following steps outline the process, along with the associated scripts and resources.

 ## Steps and Explanations